 There are no ifs, ands or buts about it – I hate this bag.
 A lot.
 I’m not sure that it has any redeeming characteristics of which to speak, and if it does, I couldn’t tell you what they are.
-Not only that, but the fact that the Marc Jacobs Dancer Tassel Bag was made by one of my favorite handbag designers makes me a little angry.

 Last month, I wrote about the cash flow problems that Versace has and how better handbag design could potentially alleviate some of their woes.
 No other brand makes bags that are such a consistent running joke in high-end bag circles, and they have little to no rabid following when it comes to their accessories.

 Sadly, the Versace Gree Shopper could not be a more apt example of why that is.
 Gaudy metallic?
 Check.
 Logos galore?
 Check.
 No leather to be found?
 Check.
 Astronomical price for a canvas tote?
 You better believe it. (more…)

 Can someone, ANYONE, explain to me why this pastel-potholder-looking abomination against fashion costs 1100 freaking dollars? (more…)

 I’ve got to say at least one nice thing about this bag: Dolce & Gabbana, I like your enthusiasm.